This post may contain affiliate links. Please read my disclosure and privacy policy.

 Add a thin layer of pizza sauce, mozzarella cheese, and any toppings you love, like pepperoni, mushrooms, onions, fresh basil, or olives.

+Return the pizza to the oven to bake until the cheese has melted, about 10 more minutes.
 You can turn on the broiler and watch closely if you want the cheese to turn golden even faster.

-Let the pizza cool for 5 minutes, then cut into slices.
+Let the pizza cool for 5 minutes, then cut it into slices.
 Because you took the time to remove excess moisture, the crust should be easy to pick up with your hands!

 Leftover pizza slices can be stored in an airtight container in the fridge for up to 5 days.
 Or you can freeze them for up to 3 months.